 Philodendron Birkin is a member of the Philodendron genus in the Araceae family (sometimes called Aroids).
 Philodendrons come from Central and South America (Brazil, Paraguay, etc.) and grow in Asia.
 There are 489 plants in the Philodendron Genus, making it the second-largest member of the Aceraceae family.
 Of those, about ten are considered houseplants.
 The name Philodendron comes from the Greek words “Philo,” meaning love, and “dendron,” meaning tree.

 Philodendrons were collected as early as 1644 by Georg Marcgraf, but Charles Plumier first classified the genus.
 The Philodendron has specific traits that make it a good houseplant.
-First and foremost, it’s relatively simple to find new characteristics of Philodendron and propagate entirely new cultivars.
-It’s easy to mix and match traits.
-This is why you might see new cultivars of philodendron popping up every few years, such as the Philodendron Birkin.
+First and foremost, it’s relatively simple to find new characteristics of Philodendron and propagate entirely new cultivars, and it’s easy to mix and match traits.
+This is why you might see new cultivars of Philodendron popping up every few years, such as the Philodendron Birkin.

 And because Philodendrons typically grow under the canopy of tropical places, they’re used to indirect light and moderate temperatures.
 This is similar to the climate in most homes, give or take some humidity.